Friday, November 16

 - Have not been an exhibitor at a previous ACTFL convention.

-- Participating companies are responsible for protecting their own intellectual property (IP) rights.
+- Companies may present only one technology product, process or service and are responsible for protecting their own intellectual property (IP) rights.

 About the LaunchPad